kimruddock/pawelgrzybek.github.io/_drafts/2016-11-30-top-picks-2016-november.md

 [https://www.smashingmagazine.com/2016/11/not-an-imposter-fighting-front-end-fatigue/](https://www.smashingmagazine.com/2016/11/not-an-imposter-fighting-front-end-fatigue/)

 [David Berner](https://twitter.com/DaveOrDead) chose a perfect timing to write this article.
-I feel a bit burned out and I lost a motivation to publish a great new blog post every week.
+I feel a bit burned out and I lost a motivation to publish a great new articles every week.
 It's worth to remember that we are not the only people who struggle with this syndrome.
-It is absolutely fine to don't know a;; these amazing things that twitter told us about.
+It is absolutely fine to don't know all those amazing things that twitter told us about.
 Really great article!

 - - -